scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 ### Shuffle Discard Pile Logic

 For the `shuffleDiscardPile` method, we just need to call the `shuffleInDiscardPile` method on our `deck` instance.
-Besides this, we will just add a check to make sure that our draw card pile is empty, and then return a `boolean` value if we actually shuffled our cards.
+Besides this, we will also add a check to make sure that our draw card pile is empty, and then return a `boolean` value if we actually shuffled our cards.
 To do this, update the `shuffleDiscardPile` method to match the following code:

 ```typescript
 public shuffleDiscardPile(): boolean {